Senator Warren launches 2020 campaign, sounds note of economic equality

 From Lawrence, Warren went north to New Hampshire, where she held a town hall meeting in the town of Dover and repeated her call for Democrats to eschew corporate political money.

-Warren picked up the endorsement of the Progressive Change Campaign Committee (PCCC) simultaneously with her launch - a group that could pump millions of dollars behind her candidacy and provide an outside attack dog against her Democratic opponents.
+Warren picked up the endorsement of the Progressive Change Campaign Committee simultaneously with her launch.
+The group could pump millions of dollars behind her candidacy and provide an outside attack dog against her Democratic opponents.

-"We believe that Elizabeth Warren is the most electable Democrat and the best person to be president," said Adam Green, the co-founder of PCCC.
+"We believe that Elizabeth Warren is the most electable Democrat and the best person to be president," said Adam Green, the committee's co-founder.

-Warren's heritage claims have dogged her since her first campaign for the Senate in 2012, and Trump mockingly refers to her as "Pocahontas."
+Warren's heritage claims have dogged her since her first Senate campaign in 2012, and Trump mockingly refers to her as "Pocahontas."

+"Will she run as our first Native American presidential candidate, or has she decided that after 32 years, this is not playing so well anymore?" the president tweeted on Saturday.
+"See you on the campaign TRAIL, Liz!"

 Warren has repeatedly apologized, saying the claim was based on "family lore," and she now understands tribal sovereignty dictates membership.

-Trump's campaign described Warren as a "fraud."
-In a statement, his campaign manager Brad Parscale said: "The American people will reject her dishonest campaign."
+In a statement, Trump's campaign described her as a "fraud" and said the American people will reject her "dishonest campaign."

 Warren is one of four women so far seeking the Democratic nomination - an unprecedented number of female candidates vying to lead a country that has never elected a woman as president.

-Warren and the other women running so far, including Senators Kamala Harris and Kirsten Gillibrand, are hoping to build on the success of women candidates who played a significant role in Democrats regaining control of the U.S. House of Representatives in November's congressional elections.
+Warren and the other women running so far, including Senators Kamala Harris of California and Kirsten Gillibrand of New York, are hoping to build on the success of women candidates who played a significant role in Democrats regaining control of the U.S. House of Representatives in November's congressional elections.

 Lesley Thompson, 43, of Grantham, New Hampshire, had her support for Warren cemented after seeing her hold a town hall meeting, but knows many of her neighbors are still on the fence.